RotherOSS/doc-otobo-installation/content/migration-from-otrs-6.rst

 5. It is possible to switch from any supported operating system to any other supported operating system during the migration.

+6. It is possible to migrate to a Docker based installation of OTOBO 10.

 Migration Requirements
 ----------------------